muchcreative/Single-Stock-EDA-Example/README.md

 **2. Outlier Handling**

 Check discretization, winsorization, filling effects or even if they can be applied here.
-There is a high chance that this type of filling reduces the volatility of the stock and therefore losing the information from the correlations between other features; overtime leading to model drift (reducing overall model accuracy).
-If that is the case, outliers should not be removed.
+There is a high chance that this type of filling reduces the volatility of the stock and therefore losing the information from the correlations between other features you may have if you have a multivariate system.
+This can easily lead to model drift (reducing overall model accuracy).
+If that is the case, outliers should not be removed, but should be accounted for in a strategy or ml system.

 **3. Anomaly Detection and Clustering**